adlerjohn/ech-specs/specs/consensus.md

 For each `deposit` in `block.deposits`:
 1. Verify that `len(deposit.txData.inputs) == 0`.
-1. For each `(outpoint, recipient)` in `to_outpoints(deposit)`:
-     1. Execute `state.insert(hash(outpoint), recipient)`.

-TODO verify that deposit comes from main chain, and recipients match up.
+1. TODO verify that deposit comes from main chain, and recipients match up.

+Verify that deposits are lexicographically ordered in ascending order of deposit id: `hash(deposit.txData)`.

 ### Validate Transactions

 Verify that `block.numTransactions == len(block.transactions)`.

+Initialize `block_inputs` as an empty list.

 For each `tx` in `block.transactions`:
 1. For each `input` in `tx.txData.inputs`:
      1. Compute `h = hash(tx.txData)`.
      1. Compute `witness = tx.witnesses[input.witnessIndex]`.
      1. Verify that `state[input] == ecrecover(witness, h)` (only spend unspent owned coins).
+     1. Verify that `input not in block_inputs`.
+     1. Compute `block_inputs.append(input)` (no double spending within block).
+1. Verify that there are no duplicate witnesses, that each subsequent input references a monotonically increasing witness index, and that all witnesses are referenced at least once.
+1. Verify that, for each color, sum of amounts in inputs `<=` sum of amounts in outputs.

+Verify that transactions are lexicographically ordered in ascending order of transaction id: `hash(tx.txData)`.

+TODO maybe allow spending outputs created in this block

+## State Transition

+For each `deposit` in `block.deposits`:
+1. For each `(outpoint, recipient)` in `to_outpoints(deposit)`:
+    1. Execute `state.insert(hash(outpoint), recipient)`.

+For each `tx` in `block.transactions`:
+1. For each `input` in `tx.txData.inputs`:
+    1. Execute `state.erase(input)`.
 1. For each `(outpoint, recipient)` in `to_outpoints(tx)`:
-     1. Execute `state.insert(hash(outpoint), recipient)` (prevents double spends).
+    1. Execute `state.insert(hash(outpoint), recipient)`.

-Verify that, for each color, sum of amounts in inputs `<=` sum of amounts in outputs.

-Verify that transactions are lexicographically ordered in ascending order of transaction id `hash(tx.txData)`.

-Verify that there are no duplicate witnesses, that each subsequent input references a monotonically increasing witness index, and that all witnesses are referenced at least once.

 ## Fork Choice Rule